 The issuing CA of this certificate is “friendCA,” a private CA that is not trusted

 by the world’s computers.
+(You can download both internal certificates from Github.)
 Since we have no way of accessing the internet from within North Korea, we have no idea if they use this “friendCA” internally.

 This CA is operated by the “CCRFC” and the OU (Organizational Unit) is “caTeam”.
 This suggests that there is some sort of internal PKI operated by North Korea.

 Both certificates were created on October 30th, 2015 and both use 1024-bit RSA keys signed with SHA-1.
-In 2015, 1024-bit keys would have been quite out of date – due to security vulnerabilities keys below 2048-bits have been forbidden with publically-trusted certificates since 2013.
+In 2015, 1024-bit keys would have been quite out of date – due to security vulnerabilities keys below 2048-bits have been forbidden with publicly trusted certificates since 2013.

 Looking at the other fields in the certificate, it’s clear that North Korea’s PKI does not follow strict standards.
 Unsurprisingly, their certificates do not conform to RFC 5280, which provides standards for formatting X.509 certificates (which SSL certificates are).
 A private CA would have no obligation to do so, but it’s not unheard of to find private CAs following the standard or some adaptation of it.